suhaib-mousa/Abp.Posts/JustMyCode/Debugging NuGet Packages in ABP.IO — A Quick Tip.md

-Ever had a moment while working on your code where you *know* something's going wrong inside a NuGet package, but you can’t see what's happening?
+Ever had a moment where you're certain something's going wrong inside a NuGet package, but you can’t quite see what’s happening?

-Good news: Visual Studio can actually let you step **inside** those packages—even ones like `Volo.Abp.Account` or `Volo.Abp.Identity`.
+Good news: **Visual Studio lets you step directly into those packages**—even ones like `Volo.Abp.Account` or `Volo.Abp.Identity`.

----

-### 🛠️ Here's how to enable it:
+### How to Enable Debugging Inside NuGet Packages

 1. **Turn off “Just My Code”**
-   `Tools → Options → Debugging → Uncheck "Enable Just My Code"`
+   Go to `Tools → Options → Debugging`, then uncheck **Enable Just My Code**.

 2. **Enable Microsoft Symbol Servers**
-   `Tools → Options → Debugging → Symbols → Check "Microsoft Symbol Servers"`
+   Navigate to `Tools → Options → Debugging → Symbols` and check **Microsoft Symbol Servers**.

-3. **Enable Source Link support**
+3. **Enable Source Link Support**
-   Visual Studio will try to pull down actual source files from NuGet (most ABP.IO packages support this!).
+   Visual Studio will try to fetch actual source files from NuGet packages.
+Most ABP.IO packages already support Source Link out of the box.

+### Real-World Example

+Let’s say you're overriding `IdentityUserAppService`, and something isn’t behaving correctly in `CreateAsync`.

+You place a breakpoint on `base.CreateAsync(input)` and press **F11**.

+Suddenly, you're stepping into the **actual ABP source code**, pulled directly from the NuGet package.

+Now you can see how user creation is handled under the hood, how roles are assigned, and what data gets persisted.

+### A Few Things to Keep in Mind

+* Symbol loading and Source Link support can **slow down your IDE** and debugging experience.
+* Once you're done digging through package internals, it’s a good idea to re-enable "Just My Code" and disable symbol servers to keep things fast.

+### Final Thought

+Whether you're troubleshooting login flows, background jobs, or auditing logic, being able to step inside NuGet packages is a huge time-saver.
+It’s one of those small Visual Studio tweaks that can make a big difference—especially when working with frameworks like ABP.

 ---

-### 💡 Real-World Example

-Let’s say you’re overriding ABP’s `IdentityUserAppService`, and something’s not working in `CreateAsync`.

-You put a breakpoint on `base.CreateAsync(input)`... then hit **F11**.

-Boom 💥—you’re now stepping through **the actual ABP.IO source code** from the NuGet package.

-This helps you understand how user creation works, how roles are assigned, and what’s getting saved.

----

-> ⚠️ **Heads up:**
-> Enabling symbol loading and Source Link might slow down your IDE and debugging sessions.
-> **Tip:** Once you're done debugging NuGet internals, go back and **re-enable "Just My Code"** and disable the symbol servers to speed things up.

----

-### 🎯 Final Thought

-Whether you're debugging login flows, auditing logic, or background jobs, stepping into NuGet packages can save you hours.
-Just don’t forget to switch the settings back when you're done!
+Would you like a version formatted for Markdown or a shorter summary for social media too?